carouselchimera/carouselchimera/README.md

 𝄡 *boundaries* ♫𝄪

+ㆍ✧ feel free to: whisper, interact in general

-ㆍ✧ ask before you: whisper, friend request
+ㆍ✧ ask before you: friend request

 ㆍ✧ do not: flirt, give nicknames